dangmai/prettier-plugin-apex/README.md

 used on the Salesforce development platform.

-It uses the excellent [Prettier](https://prettier.io/) engine for formatting, and the jorje compiler from Salesforce for parsing.
+It uses the excellent [Prettier](https://prettier.io/) engine for formatting, and the language server provided by Salesforce for parsing.

 ## ⚡️ Quick start